php-fig/fig-standards/proposed/extended-coding-style-guide.md

 The PHP types and keywords `array`, `int`, `true`, `object`, `float`, `false`, `mixed`, `bool`, `null`, `numeric`, `string`, `void` and `resource` MUST be in lower case.

+Any new types and keywords added to future PHP versions MUST be in lower case.

 Short form of type keywords MUST be used i.e. `bool` instead of `boolean`, `int` instead of `integer` etc.